-Under the two-tiered profits tax rates regime, the first HK\$2 million of profits of qualifying corporations will be taxed at 8.25%, and profits above HK\$2 million will be taxed at 16.5%.
-For the year ended 31 December 2018, Hong Kong profits tax is calculated in accordance with the two-tiered profits tax rates regime.
-For the year ended 31 December 2017, the provision for Hong Kong profits tax was calculated at 16.5% of the estimated assessable profits for the year.
-A significant subsidiary of the Company, PC Partner Limited, is entitled to claim 50% of all of its manufacturing profits as offshore in nature and non-taxable under Departmental Interpretation and Practice Notes No.21 issued by the Inland Revenue Department of Hong Kong.
+Under the two-tiered profits tax rates regime, if the entity has one or more connected entity, the twotiered profit tax rates would only apply to the one which is nominated to be chargeable at the two-tiered rates.
+Hong Kong profits tax of the nominated entity is calculated at 8.25% on assessable profits up to HK\$2 million and 16.5% on any part of assessable profits over HK\$2 million.
+For those entities which do not qualify for two-tiered profits tax rates, a profits tax rate of 16.5% on assessable profits shall remain in calculating Hong Kong profits tax.
+For the years ended 31 December 2019 and 2018, Hong Kong profits tax is calculated in accordance with the two-tiered profits tax rates regime.
+A significant subsidiary of the Company, PC Partner Limited, is entitled to claim 50% of all of its manufacturing profits as offshore in nature and non- taxable under Departmental Interpretation and Practice Notes No.21 issued by the Inland Revenue Department of Hong Kong.

-11. INCOME TAX EXPENSE (CONTINUED)
+11. INCOME TAX (CONTINUED)

-(a) The amount of income tax expense in the consolidated statement of comprehensive income represents: (continued)
+(a) The amount of income tax (credit)/expense in the consolidated statement of comprehensive income represents: (continued)

-The Company's wholly-owned subsidiary located in the PRC, 東莞栢能電子科技有限公司 successfully obtained the "High Technology Enterprise" status during 2012 and renewed successfully during 2018 and the applicable PRC enterprise income tax rate for the year is 15% (2017: 15%).
-Other PRC subsidiaries of the Company are subject to PRC enterprise income tax at a statutory rate of 25% (2017: 25%) on the assessable profits as determined in accordance with the relevant income tax rules and regulations of the PRC for the year ended 31 December 2018.
+The Company's wholly-owned subsidiary located in the PRC, 東莞栢能電子科技有限公司 successfully obtained the "High Technology Enterprise" status during 2012 and renewed successfully for three years from 2018 to 2020 and the applicable PRC enterprise income tax rate for the year is 15% (2018: 15%).
+Other PRC subsidiaries of the Company are subject to PRC enterprise income tax at a statutory rate of 25% (2018: 25%) on the assessable profits as determined in accordance with the relevant income tax rules and regulations of the PRC for the year ended 31 December 2019.